CounterpartyXCP/counterparty-core/docs/API.rst

 floats
 ^^^^^^^^^^^^^^^^^^^^

-Floats are are ratios or floating point values with six decimal places of precision, used in bets, dividends and callbacks.
+Floats are are ratios or floating point values with six decimal places of precision, used in bets and dividends.

 .. _filtering: